About this Post

 TinyCore covers the following classic ATtinys and boards based on them:

-Although the ATtinys may seem a bit outdated due to their sometimes very limited RAM and flash memory, they remain very popular.
-From a technical point of view, the newer models of the tinyAVR® 0 to 3 series are almost always the better choice (article here).
-However, the classic ATtinys are favored by their enormous popularity and the associated high number of articles, tutorials, and forum posts.
-In addition, they are available as PDIP and have a relatively simple and therefore easy-to-understand architecture.
-In my opinion, they are definitely still worth their own article.
+With their sometimes minuscule RAM and flash memory, the ATtinys seem somewhat outdated, yet they remain highly popular.
+From a technical point of view, the newer models in the tinyAVR® series 0 to 3 are almost always the better choice (see this article).
+However, the classic ATtinys are favoured by their widespread use and the resulting abundance of articles, tutorials, and forum posts.
+Added to this is their availability in PDIP version and their comparatively simple and therefore easy-to-understand architecture.
+In any case, as far as I’m concerned, they’re still worth writing a post about.

 Pinout / Pinmapping